VoxelPrincess/code-spells/docker/compose.md

-# Compose# 🧩 Docker Compose Basics / Основы Docker Compose
+# 🧩 Docker Compose Basics

 A simple guide for using Docker Compose — a tool for defining and running multi-container Docker applications.
-Простое руководство по Docker Compose — инструменту для описания и запуска многоконтейнерных Docker-приложений.

 ---

-## 📄 docker-compose.yml Example / Пример docker-compose.yml
+## 📄 docker-compose.yml Example

 ```yaml
 version: '3.8'